hyustan/gram/README.md

-# gram
+# Project Gram
-The Hyustan's team step to incorporate artificial intelligence in financial markets
+The Hyustan's team next step to incorporate artificial intelligence in financial markets.